 Where does the tour end?

-The Free Tour of Buenos Aires finishes by Casa Rosada.
+The Free Tour of Buenos Aires finishes at Casa Rosada.